dallagi/rumormongering/README.md

 ## Compilation from sources

-Given a working (go installation)[http://golang.org/doc/install] the compilation procedure is just
+Given a working [go installation](http://golang.org/doc/install) the compilation procedure is

     ~ $ go get github.com/dallagi/rumormongering

 This downloads and compiles the project.
-The resulting binary will be bin/rumormongering Note that this requires a working (GOPATH)[https://golang.org/doc/code.html#GOPATH].
+The resulting binary will be ```bin/rumormongering``` Note that this requires a working [GOPATH](https://golang.org/doc/code.html#GOPATH).
 A precompiled binary version is available in the release tab.

 ## Generating the data